maniwalker/Blood_bank_system/README.md

-# Blood_bank_using_Azure
+# BloodBankProject
-This is a repository with Blood Bank management system implemented using Azure services
+This is a fun project I will be working on using Angular/WebAPI and azure to do blood bank management on the web.